Frequently Asked Questions (FAQs) and known error messages, their cause and suggested solutions

 - BIRT: Value specification in totals line is incorrect

-- When printing OLE or editing OLE objects, the message "Name of function not in MDI ..." appears.
+- When OLE printing or editing OLE objects, the message "Name of function not in MDI ..." appears

 - Error!
 Unknown op-code for linked condition

-- Barcodes are not printed in Word
+- Barcodes under Word are not printed

 - Conversion from these types to COM types is not yet supported